whoisdsmith/VAULTSIDIAN/HOME-MTHRFCKR/DEV-DOCS/Automation/Make/types of modules.md

 Settings made in the epoch panel affect only the first execution of the module.
 Once the module is executed, it will remember the last outputted bundle and the settings made via epoch panel will be voided.

-#### Examples:
+#### Examples

 - **[Dropbox](https://www.make.com/en/help/apps/file-and-document-management/dropbox.html "Dropbox") > Watch files** returns files that were newly added since the last time the scenario was run.

 - **[Twitter](https://www.make.com/en/help/apps/marketing/twitter.html "Twitter") > Watch Tweets** returns new Tweets posted by the user since the last time the scenario was run.

 - **[Tumblr](https://www.make.com/en/help/apps/marketing/tumblr.html "Tumblr") > Watch posts** returns new posts added to a selected blog since the last time the scenario was run.

 ### Instant triggers

 Instant triggers enable the service to notify Make about the _change_ immediately.
 You will typically wish to schedule a scenario containing an instant trigger to run immediately by selecting the _Immediately_ option from the [Schedule setting panel](https://www.make.com/en/help/scenarios/scheduling-a-scenario.html "Scheduling a scenario").
 See also [Webhooks](https://www.make.com/en/help/tools/webhooks.html "Webhooks") for further details on how the incoming data are handled.

-#### Examples:
+#### Examples

 - **[Paypal](https://www.make.com/en/help/apps/commerce/paypal.html "PayPal") > New notification** returns new payment notifications.

 ## Aggregators

 **[Aggregators](https://www.make.com/en/help/modules/aggregator.html "Aggregator")** are modules that accumulate multiple bundles into one single bundle.

 - Every aggregator returns **only one bundle** which is then passed on to the next module for further processing.

 - Aggregators can be placed only **in the middle** of a scenario.

 - Scenarios can contain **an unlimited number** of aggregators.

-### Examples:
+### Examples

 - **[Archive](https://www.make.com/en/help/apps/built-in-apps/archive.html "Archive") > Create an archive** compresses received files into a zip archive.

 - **[CSV](https://www.make.com/en/help/apps/file-and-document-management/csv.html "CSV") > Aggregate to CSV** merges multiple strings from a CSV file into a single row.

 - **[Tools](https://www.make.com/en/help/tools/tools.html "Tools") > Text aggregator** combines several strings together into one single string.

 ## Iterators

 **[Iterators](https://www.make.com/en/help/tools/flow-control.html#iterator-935250 "Iterator")** are modules that split arrays into multiple, separate bundles.

 - Every iterator returns **one or more bundles** which are then passed on to the next module for processing.

 - Iterators can be placed only in the middle of a scenario.

 - Scenarios can contain an unlimited number of iterators.

-### Examples:
+### Examples

 - **[Email](https://www.make.com/en/help/apps/communication/email--legacy-.html "Email (legacy)") > Retrieve attachments** breaks an array of attachments into separate bundles.